Planning for your MUNA Debates

 Understand the Assembly Procedures

-The Camp Rules exist to give attendees boundaries and to assist in the smooth running of the weekend.
+The Assembly Rules exist to give attendees boundaries and to assist in the smooth running of the weekend.

 Some information stays the same year to year, but each year the Program, Delegation List, Bloc Country List and any other useful information is posted on a page for that year